htjb/margarine/README.rst

   pip install margarine

 Note that the pip install is not always the most up to date version of the code.

+`margarine` versions >=1.3.0 will work with modern versions of tensorflow.

 Details/Examples
 ----------------